wl4g/rengine/evaluator/README.md

 ## FAQ

-### Groovy+Quarkus support build native-image mode?
+### Quarkus+Groovy support build native-image mode?

-- The attempted support but unfortunately failed, see: [github.com/quarkusio/quarkus/issues/2720](https://github.com/quarkusio/quarkus/issues/2720)
+- After a lot of hardships and N times of failed test configuration and construction, I finally successfully built a native image that integrates groovy and can run normally (currently only recommended to run in the test environment), related difficult questions see: [github.com/quarkusio/quarkus/issues/2720](https://github.com/quarkusio/quarkus/issues/2720)